febus982/sqlalchemy-bind-manager/README.md

 * `delete`: Delete a model
 * `find`: Search for a list of models (basically an adapter for SELECT queries)
 * `paginated_find`: Search for a list of models, with pagination support
+* `cursor_paginated_find`: Search for a list of models, with cursor based pagination support

 ### Session lifecycle in repositories